 The Second Circuit answered this question in the affirmative, as did the federal district court in the Washington State litigation.
 The Supreme Court disagreed, but only over Justice Stevens's vigorous dissent and only in the context of a facial challenge.
 No majority ruling has decided whether a right to euthanasia and assistance in suicide exists as applied to rational, terminally ill patients."

-The United States 9th Circuit Court of Appeals stated in its 1996 Opinion from Compassion in Dying v.
-Washington :
+In Compassion in Dying v.
+Washington, the United States 9th Circuit Court of Appeals stated in its Mar.
+6, 1996 ruling (8-3):

 "While some people refer to the liberty interest implicated in right-to-die cases as a liberty interest in committing suicide, we do not describe it that way.
 We use the broader and more accurate terms, 'the right to die,' 'determining the time and manner of one's death,' and 'hastening one's death' for an important reason.
 The liberty interest we examine encompasses a whole range of acts that are generally not considered to constitute 'suicide.'
 Included within the liberty interest we examine, is for example, the act of refusing or terminating unwanted medical treatment...